webash/docker-light-baseimage/README.md

 #### Environment files

-Let's create two files:
+Let's create one .env file:
- - single-process-image/environment/default.yaml
- - single-process-image/environment/default.startup.yaml
+ - single-process-image/environment/.env

 File name *default*.yaml and *default*.startup.yaml can be changed as you want.
 Also in this example we are going to use yaml files but json files works too.

-##### default.yaml
+##### .env
-default.yaml file define variables that can be used at any time in the container environment:
+.env file define variables that can be used at any time in the container environment:

-    WHO_AM_I: We are Anonymous.
+    WHO_AM_I=We are Anonymous.
 We are Legion.
 We do not forgive.
 We do not forget.
 Expect us.

 ##### default.startup.yaml
 default.startup.yaml define variables that are only available during the container **first start** in **startup files**.